ywharton/sql-socialsci/_episodes/03-sql-basic-queries.md

 Let's start by using the **farms** table.
 Here we have data on every individual farm.

 Let’s write an SQL query that selects all of the columns in the farms table.
 SQL queries can be written in the box located under the "Execute SQL" tab.
-Click on the right arrow above the query box to execute the query.
-(You can also use the keyboard shortcut "Cmd-Enter" on a Mac or "Ctrl-Enter" on a Windows machine to execute a query.)
-The results are displayed in the box below your query.

 If you want to display all of the columns in a table, use the wildcard *.

 ~~~